ZegarNotAvailable/Easy-EEPROM-programmer/README.md

         4. isolate PIN22 (OE_) and connect to +5V through a 10k resistor (pull up)
 ![Ready to use](https://github.com/ZegarNotAvailable/Easy-EEPROM-programmer/blob/main/Pictures/Burner-ready-to-use.jpg)
 - I used the Z80-MBC2 software (by J4F), however, I made a lot of modifications and new features.
-- The code allows you to transfer data to the AT28C256 memory (others have not been tested).
+- The code allows you to transfer data to the AT28C256 or KM28C64 memory (others have not been tested).
 - I use "page write mode" when possible.
 Otherwise "single byte mode".
 - First disable SDP.
 ![SDP disable](https://github.com/ZegarNotAvailable/Easy-EEPROM-programmer/blob/main/Pictures/SDP-disable.png)